leftfield-geospatial/orthority/README.md

 ```
 ### Configuration

-Detailed configuration information, not passed explicitly the command line, is specified in [config.yaml](config.yaml).
+Detailed configuration information, not passed explicitly on the command line, is specified in [config.yaml](config.yaml).
 Optionally, users can make their own configuration files and pass them to [`ortho_im`](#ortho_im) and [`batch_ortho_im`](#batch_ortho_im) with the `-rc <config_path>` optional argument.
 The configuration file is separated into 'camera' and 'ortho' sections, with settings for the camera model and orthorectification respectively.
 Parameters in each section are described below.
 You can also take a look at the comments in [config.yaml](config.yaml).
 Note that YAML, like python, is indentation sensitive.

 | Section | Parameter  | Description
 |--------|------------|------------